-Now available on U and U&Drama
+Now available on U, U&Drama & Channel 4

 Bergerac, the iconic detective series that brought Jersey into the spotlight in the 1980s, is back in a new guise.
 Starring Damien Molony – and our idyllic island – this is one you don’t want to miss!